Counseling Psychology (PhD)

 cpsy@uoregon.edu

-The doctoral program is the only counseling psychology program in the Pacific Northwest that is accredited by the American Psychological Association Commission on Accreditation (750 First Street NE, Washington, DC 20002-4242, 202-336-5979), and it is recognized as acceptable for licensure by the Oregon Board of Psychologist Examiners.
+The doctoral program is the only Counseling Psychology program accredited by the American Psychological Association Commission on Accreditation (750 First Street NE, Washington, DC 20002-4242, 202-336-5979), and it is recognized as acceptable for licensure by the Board of Psychology for the State of Oregon.
 The program has been accredited since 1955.

 Earning a doctoral degree in counseling psychology typically requires five to six years of study beyond the bachelor’s degree.
-This period includes a one-year, full-time, supervised predoctoral internship.
-Students must complete a PhD dissertation that demonstrates a high standard of scholarship and the ability to conduct independent, original research.
-Students may enter the program with a bachelor’s or a master’s degree.
+Graduate training includes research training; completion of separate pre-dissertation and dissertation research projects that each demonstrate a high standard of scholarship and the ability to conduct independent, original research; clinical practica working with children, adolescents, adults, and families; and a 1-year, full-time, supervised predoctoral internship.

 The doctoral program prepares health service psychologists specializing in counseling psychology who can make a significant contribution to the field through scholarly research and professional practice.
-Students participate in integrated classroom, practicum, and fieldwork activities in research, prevention, and intervention with children and adults, families, groups, and communities.
-Training experience may be had at the UO Counseling Center, Oregon State University Counseling and Psychological Services, Lane Community College Counseling Department, UO Prevention Science Institute, and in community agencies or nonprofit research centers.
+Students participate in integrated classroom, and practicum activities in research, prevention, and intervention with children and adults, families, groups, and communities.
+Training experience largely occurs within the HEDCO Clinic within the College of Education and in community agencies or nonprofit research centers.

 Graduates are prepared to work as researchers, practitioners, and educators in research institutions, institutions of higher education, medical settings, managed and integrated health-care organizations, community college and university counseling centers, community mental health centers, juvenile corrections agencies, human resources departments in business, and career counseling agencies.